ZoeRorvig/team-profile-generator/README.md

 - Follow the prompts to enter information.
 - Select "Finished Building my Team" to close out of the prompts and generate the HTML file.

-## License
-To get more information for this license, please see [MIT](https://opensource.org/licenses/MIT)!

 ## Visuals

 The following is a link to a video demonstration of the program: